Is the Round 3 Deadline Less Risky This Year?

 If you’re on the fence about applying this year, Sapp says there are no drawbacks to trying for a shot this season to start school in the fall.
 If you don’t get in, “you can repurpose your essays and recommendation letter for next year’s application and we will waive your application fee,” she adds.

 “We admit many reapplicants every year, so there isn’t a downside to applying now if you’re trying to decide between applying now or waiting until next year.”

 Duke University Fuqua School of Business

 Like the previous programs, Fuqua added an additional application round this year to meet the needs of applicants with unusual circumstances.
-The round 4 deadline at Duke Fuqua is coming up fast— it’s on March 11, 2020.
-Similar to Darden, for the adcom at Fuqua, it’s vital that you explain the reasoning behind your decision to apply in the third round.
+The round 4 deadline at Duke Fuqua is coming up on March 28, 2023.
+As with UVA Darden, it’s vital that you explain the reasoning behind your decision to apply in the last round.

-As this myth-busting post from 2019 explains, they see many common reasons for a late-round application.
+As this myth-busting post from 2022 explains, they see many common reasons for a late-round application.
 Maybe you delayed your application while you worked to improve your GMAT or GRE score.
 Perhaps an all-consuming project at work made applying earlier impossible.
 Many applicants may have a pandemic-related reason for the delay.

 “Or perhaps it’s simply an epiphany you had recently about where you want to be in the next two to five years,” Allison Jameson, assistant dean of admissions, writes.
 “Whatever the case, make it clear in the application what that catalyst was and why this timing is right.”

 While Yale School of Management didn’t add a new deadline in response to layoffs, the school is especially welcoming of late-round applicants.
 “Given the overall economic climate, we anticipate our final application round this spring will be much more active than usual,” says Yale SOM Assistant Dean Bruce DelMonico.